StackVista/stackstate-docs/setup/cli/cli-stac.md

 ```

 {% hint style="info" %}
-Note that it is not necessary to do this using the CLI.
+Note that it's not necessary to do this using the CLI.
 StackState will also offer this option in the UI when a license is about to expire or has expired.
 {% endhint %}